Crisis House provides humanitarian services to those in crisis in East San Diego County.

 Who We Help

-For 50 years, Crisis House has provided programs and services for families and individuals experiencing crisis in East County.
+For over 50 years, Crisis House has provided programs and services for families and individuals experiencing crisis in East County.

-Crisis House provides a comprehensive continuum of emergency, transitional and permanent housing to 217 families, including 435 children, fleeing domestic violence in our Journey Programs annually.
+Crisis House provides a comprehensive continuum of emergency, transition, and permanent housing to 217 families, including 435 children, fleeing domestic violence in our Journey Programs annually.
 Our agency offers wrap-around social services, such as information, referrals, case management, counseling, and crisis intervention.

 Camp HOPE, our cost-free programming for underserved children struggling with trauma, provides camperships for 74 children and year-round mentorship to 125 children annually.